jkrshw/jessek-blog/content/Posts/simple-victories.md

 For 2016 I hope to continue making the most of all opportunities presented to me.
 CERN is a great place to work so far and I'm looking forward to a year of hard work and constant learning.

-I will continue to keep a list of victories but will focus more on non work related achivements.
+I will continue to keep a list of victories but will focus more on non work related achievements.

 As for Counter Strike, I made it up to "Master Guardian Elite" before the ranking system was changed, ending at "Master Guardian I".